assurance-maladie-digital/netlify-orb/.circleci/README.md

 This allows users to fork the orb repository and begin the pipeline, while the code-owners review that the code is safe to test in an environment where publishing keys will be present.

-Once approved, the development version of the orb will publish and the _trigger-integration-tests-workflow_ job will run, kicking off the next workflow
+Once approved, the development version of the orb will publish and the _trigger-integration-tests-workflow_ job will run, kicking off the next workflow.

 **integration-test_deploy**

 The second and final workflow is manually triggered by the _trigger-integration-tests-workflow_ job.
 In this run, the development version of the orb that was just published will be imported, and the integration tests will run.

-When running on the `master` branch (after merging to `master`), the workflow will additionally publish your new production orb.
+When running on the `main` branch (after merging to `main`), the workflow will additionally publish your new production orb.